 1. Date of Harm – The date of harm is the earliest of the three.
 If for example, a medical malpractice suit is raised following a botched surgery, the date of harm is the day of the surgery.
 However, this also assumes that the patient was immediately made aware of the problem upon coming around from the anesthesia.
 There are also other scenarios which could change the date considerably.

 2. Reasonable Date of Discovery – In the same example, the doctor may not inform the patient that there was a problem during the surgical procedure.
 In that situation, the patient may remain unaware until they begin to experience symptoms a few months down the line.
-At this point, a doctor may suggest that something was not quite right with the surgical procedure so the date of that appointment may be taken as the first day of the statutes of limitations.
+At this point, a doctor may suggest that something was not quite right with the surgical procedure so the date of that appointment may be taken as the first day of the statute of limitations.
 That is the day when the patient could have discovered the malpractice that has taken place, even if it takes some time after that to confirm that there was a problem.

 3. Date of Discovery – In the final scenario, the patient has no symptoms for a full year following the procedure, but during a routine check-up, it is discovered that there is an indication of medical malpractice.
 This would be considered the date of discovery, even though it is a year after the initial incident.